codurance/site/src/_posts/2020-04-16-functional-programming-in-elixir.md

 Hyphenated words such as co-operative are considered a single word.
 ```

-In Elixir functions live in modules.
+In Elixir, functions live in modules.

 This is from the file words.ex